-In the event that any public law, or regulation made necessary by a change of public law, binding on the Employer is hereafter enacted and is inconsistent with any of the provisions of this agreement, or of any recorded understanding hereunder, the Employer shall promptly notify the Union, and the Union and the Employer shall promptly issue a joint statement interpreting the effect of such change upon this agreement or recorded understanding.
-Within 30 days thereafter, if either deems its interests are materially affected, such party may request negotiation of an appropriate modification of the agreement or recorded understanding.
+In the event that any change to a Federal law, rule, or regulation binding on the Employer that is inconsistent with any of the provisions of this agreement, or of any recorded understanding, the Employer shall promptly notify the Union.
+The Union and the Employer shall promptly issue a joint statement interpreting the effect of such change upon this agreement or recorded understanding.
+Within thirty (30) days, if either party deems its interests are materially affected, such party may exercise their right to negotiate the impact and implementation of the Federal law, rule or regulation on the Bargaining Unit.